mozilla/extension-workshop/README.md

 ## Deployment

-All deploys for stage and prod are handled via the [releases](https://github.com/mozilla/extension-workshop/releases) page.
+All deployments for staging and production are handled via the [Releases](https://github.com/mozilla/extension-workshop/releases) page.

 ### Dev Deploys

 The site is auto-deployed on commits to `master` to https://extensionworkshop-dev.allizom.org/.
-You can check the version on -dev with [the dev version link](https://extensionworkshop-dev.allizom.org/__version__)
+You can check the version on -dev with [the dev version link](https://extensionworkshop-dev.allizom.org/__version__).

 ### Stage Deploys

 Tags with a version ending in `-stage` will be deployed to https://extensionworkshop.allizom.org/.
-You can check the version on stage with [the stage version link](https://extensionworkshop.allizom.org/__version__)
+You can check the version on stage with [the stage version link](https://extensionworkshop.allizom.org/__version__).

 A good example tag for a stage deploy would be `v2.0.1-stage`.

 ### Production Deploys

 Tags of the format `vN.N.N` will be deployed to https://extensionworkshop.com/.
-You can check the version on prod with [the prod version link](https://extensionworkshop.com/__version__)
+You can check the version on production with [the production version link](https://extensionworkshop.com/__version__).

 A good example tag for a production deploy would be `v2.0.1`.